Dallas Cowboys vs. Philadelphia Eagles NFL Week 18 Odds, Plays and Insights for January 8, 2022

 Over/under insights

-- Dallas and its opponents have gone over the current 42.5-point total in 12 of 16 games this season.
+- Dallas has combined with its opponents to score more than 42.5 points in 12 of 16 games this season.

-- Philadelphia's games have gone over 42.5 points in 11 of 16 chances this season.

-- The two teams combine to score 56 points per game, 13.5 more than the total in this contest.
+- The two teams combine to average 56 points per game, 13.5 more than the total in this contest.

-- The 41.7 combined points per game that these two squads have allowed this season are 0.8 fewer than the 42.5 over/under in this contest.
+- These two squads combine to allow 41.7 points per game, 0.8 fewer than this contest's over/under.

-- The average total in Cowboys games this season is 50.7, 8.2 points above Saturday's total of 42.5.
+- The Cowboys and their opponents have scored an average of 50.7 points per game in 2021, 8.2 more than Saturday's total.

 Cowboys stats and trends

-- The Cowboys have an against the spread record of 4-2 in their six games when favored by 7 points or more so far this season.
+- This season, the Cowboys have an ATS record of 4-2 in their six games as a favorite of 7 points or more.

-- Dallas' games this year have hit the over seven times in 16 opportunities (43.8%).
+- Dallas' games this year have hit the over on seven of 16 set point totals (43.8%).

-- The Cowboys have turned the ball over 20 times this season, four more turnovers than the Eagles have forced (16).
+- This year, the Cowboys have turned the ball over 20 times, four more than the Eagles' takeaways (16).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the Eagles.